-Problems for Facebook users seem to be escalating unceasingly.
-Amidst recent data breach debacle, Facebook Inc. (NASDAQ:FB) has dropped another bombshell by saying that most of its 2.13 billion users’ data could be under threat, in a data harvest operation entirely separate from the Cambridge Analytica issue.
+Problems for Facebook Inc. (NASDAQ:FB) users seem to be escalating unceasingly.
+Amidst Facebook data breach debacle, Mark Zuckerberg has dropped another bombshell by saying that most of its 2.13 billion users’ data could be under threat, in a data harvest operation entirely separate from the Cambridge Analytica issue.

 On Wednesday, Facebook CEO Mark Zuckerberg revealed that users who had the specific search setting turned on can ‘assume’ that their public profile has been scraped by third-party apps.
 For all the Facebook users the setting is ON by default though.

 Until Wednesday, Users could look up any Facebook profile by entering an e-mail or phone number.
 Mishandling of the information shared on a Facebook profile can make that user prone to cyber attacks and whatnot.
 Company’s CTO Mike Schroepfer said –

 Malicious actors have also abused these features to scrape public profile information by submitting phone numbers or email addresses they already have through search and account recovery.
 Given the scale and sophistication of the activity we’ve seen, we believe most people on Facebook could have had their public profile scraped in this way.